ANDREI CERVANTES

 GENERALLY, I'M A NOMAD

 I often lead — and welcome with open arms — complicated global challenges.
-My default nomadic way of life, spending half my year in the US and the other abroad, uniquely equips me to take on the travel demands and lengthy remote spells usually required.
+I’m light on my feet, which uniquely equips me to take on the travel demands and remote spells often required of complex efforts.

 A BIT MORE ABOUT ME